bminer/node-static-asset/README.md

 	* When applicable, all files are minified and compiled without debugging information
 * .css and .styl files are rendered using Stylus
 * .jade files are compiled and written to *.js files
-* .coffee files are compiled to *.js files
+* .coffee files are compiled to *.js files (not working yet...)
+* index.js file is bundled using Browserify
 * Assumes the following directory structure for your project:

 ```